DataStax-Examples/forward-paging-restui-java/README.md

-# Paginating restuls over a stateless REST service.
+# Paginating restuls forward over a stateless REST service.
 This example application shows how to paginate the results returned by Cassandra in a REST UI.